Trademark Protection

 Personal

-What Cannot Be Trademarked In Malaysia?
+What Cannot Be Trademarked in Malaysia?

 Prohibited marks